viamrobotics/docs/docs/services/vision.md

 The default value is 1.
 * **label_path**: The path to a .txt file that holds class labels for your TFLite model, as a string.
 The SDK expects this text file to contain an ordered listing of the class labels.
-Without this file, classes will read "1", "2", etc.
+Without this file, classes will read "1", "2", and so on.

 ## Segmentation

 _3D Object Segmentation_ is the process of separating and returning a list of the found "objects" from a 3D scene.
 The "objects" are a list of point clouds with associated metadata, like the label, the 3D bounding box, and center coordinate of the object.
 Future updates to the service may return more information about the objects.

 Any camera that can return 3D pointclouds can use 3D object segmentation.

-### The Segmentation API
+### Segmentation API

 Check out the [Python SDK](https://python.viam.dev/autoapi/viam/services/vision/index.html) documentation for the API.